RKS2408/RKS2408/README.md

-- 👋 Hi, I’m RKS2, an NBA fan & Geometry Dash player
+- Interests: Basketball, Geometry Dash
-- 💕 I enjoy coding (Python & SQL)
+- Languages: Python

 <!---
 RKS2408/RKS2408 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.